PranavEranki/MelanomaDetector/README.md

 ### 7. Current Next Steps

-- Validate model
+- Test model on diff images
-- Try whole process
 - Add web app
   - Add stories about melanoma in beginning of web app
   - Add navbar to web app